cmarquis/api-challenge/README.md

 # Bonus Points

-Other things that are not required but we would love to see:
+Other things that are not required, but we would love to see:

-- Test coverage (We tend to use [Jest](https://jestjs.io/)
+- Test coverage (We tend to use [Jest](https://jestjs.io/))
 - Additional validations
 - More endpoints (fetch all references, delete a reference & its results, etc.)
-- Make use of an actual job queue (Redis, ElasticMQ, etc)
+- Make use of an actual job queue (Redis, ElasticMQ, etc.)
 - Anything else you can think of!

-If you don't get a chance to implement bonus items, no worries.
+Suppose you don't implement bonus items, no worries.
 Feel free to share some notes of things you might do and how you might have gone about them given more time.

 # Submitting Your Work

-**‼️ Be sure to commit your changes to the main branch before submitting ‼️**
+**:bangbang: Be sure to commit your changes to the main branch before submitting :bangbang:**

 When you have finished the exercise, please create a bundle of your work by running `npm run bundle` in the project root.

 This will create a bundle file called `take-home-challenge.bundle` based on your local main branch.
-Send the file to us via email or if you received a submission link from your hiring manager, please upload it there.
+Send the file to us via email, or if you received a submission link from your hiring manager, please upload it there.

-Thank you and good luck! 🙏
+Thank you, and good luck! :pray: